web-deps/odom/docs/data.md

 </div>
 ```

-_Exporting Module_
+__Child Component__

-Acom inserts slots on all nodes in the component that have the same value for the attribute `acom-slot` as the name of the attribute `name` on a slot from the importing component.
+Acom inserts slots on all nodes in the component that have the same value for the attribute `acom-slot` as the name of the attribute `name` on a slot from the parent component.
+If the value of the slot in `props` is an array, the slot placeholder is replaced with all the elements in the array.

 ```html
 <div>